aws-samples/aws-dbs-refarch-edw/README.md

-# AWS Reference Architectures - Amazon Redshift
+# AWS Reference Architectures - Enterprise Data Warehousing

+Enterprise Data Warehousing is a key workload for all types of customers - from small startups through to the largest enterprises.
+It differs from a Data Lake solution in several key ways, but is most commonly run alongside a Data Lake to support fast end user queries on well understood data.
+Key characteristics of an Enterprise Data Warehousing workload include:

+* Data sources are typically highly structured, and most commonly from application databases
+* Query response times are expected to be less than 1 second for most queries
+* Data access is primarily performed via SQL
+* Data volumes are expected to be tens or hundreds of Terabytes, with the largest systems at Petabyte scale
+* Data in the warehouse should be as up-to-date as possible, but in many cases may only be refreshed on an hourly or nightly basis
+* Data transformation may be performed within the warehouse, both from source to target models, as well as for data cleansing, governance, and standardisation

+There are also typically some constraints to an Enterprise Data Warehouse, which may or may not apply to your use case:

+* Data must typically be modelled before loading into the data warehouse, though flexibility of the data model can be a key differentiator between services
+* Data warehouses are typically not exposed to application front ends, websites, or mobile apps for consumption by an unlimited number of users

 [Amazon Redshift](https://aws.amazon.com/redshift) is a fast, fully managed parallel data warehouse that makes it simple and cost-effective to analyze all your data using standard SQL and your existing business intelligence (BI) tools.
 It allows you to run complex analytic queries against petabytes of structured data, using sophisticated query optimization, columnar storage on high-performance local disks, and massively parallel query execution.
+When combined with other AWS purpose-built services for analytics, you can implement a scalable and powerful Enterprise Data Warehouse that meets the demands of a vareity of different types of users.

 This repository provides you with an overview of the most common data, deployment, and reference architectures that we see built by customers with the Redshift service.
 Redshift is extremely flexible, and able to be run both within VPC and in EC2 Classic networking environments.
 These reference architectures only assume that you run the service within VPC, which offers significant security, simplicity, and performance benefits over non-VPC deployments.
 We start with data architectures that work well for analytics, then cover simple deployment models, and then move to other types of use cases and data integrations.